FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 ```ruby
 make -C IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/supplementary/netlink
 ```
-> **To execute this command successfully, you need to change the terminal's directory to 'home'.**
+> **To execute this command successfully, change the terminal's directory to 'home'.**

 ## (7).
 Unzip OpenCV to utilize the USB camera:
 ```ruby